 Saggy or drooping eyelids can be an age-defining feature for many people.
 It is a major reason people consider eyelid surgery (blepharoplasty) to remove the excess sagging skin, to create a more alert and youthful eyelid appearance.
 The blepharoplasty procedure is safe, and it can be performed under local anesthesia while you are awake.
 The numbing procedure is similar to getting a skin biopsy.
 The excess tissue is removed, and the scar is hidden in the crease of the eye.
 The incisions are virtually unnoticeable after they have healed.

 Pain medications and relaxing medication are given orally 1 hour prior to the eye lift procedure, so a driver is necessary.
 After the area is numbed, the blepharoplasty procedure itself is essentially pain-free, and the recovery is associated with minimal discomfort.
-Most people do not need narcotic medication afterwards, but you will have a prescription to take if needed.
+Most people do not need narcotic medication afterward, but you will have a prescription to take if needed.
 You will need a driver because you will be unable to drive home due to the pre-medications given.
 You will be able to see well immediately after the procedure.
-The whole procedure, including numbing, takes about 2 hours, and you driver will be called prior to finishing the procedure.
+The whole procedure, including numbing, takes about 2 hours, and your driver will be called prior to finishing the procedure.

 In some patients, blepharoplasty can improve vision by increasing the peripheral vision and providing a less obstructed field of view.
 Often, you must have severely droopy eyes hanging over the eyeball in order to qualify for insurance reimbursement.
 The cosmetic eyelid lift is not covered by insurance, as an artfully designed lift is created to maximize the cosmetic benefit, rather than taking the minimal amount to allow you to see better.

 The risks associated with the procedure are similar to having a biopsy.
-There is a risk for pain, bleeding or bruising/hematoma, infection, and decreased sensation in the upper eyelid which improves with time.
+There is a risk of pain, bleeding or bruising/hematoma, infection, and decreased sensation in the upper eyelid which improves with time.
 You will take an oral antibiotic to prevent infection.
 Nearly every patient has baseline asymmetry where one eyelid is worse than the other.
 It is possible to reduce the asymmetry with surgery, but perfection may not be possible.

 Prior to eye lift surgery, you need an eye exam with an optometrist or ophthalmologist stating that your eyes are healthy, noting if you have any history of dry eyes or reasons that you cannot have an upper eyelid lift.
-If you do have dry eyes, you can still have surgery though a smaller amount must be taken.
+If you do have dry eyes, you can still have surgery, though a smaller amount must be taken.

-The eye lift blepharoplasty procedure including all the visits before and after the surgery is $3000.
 You will have a pre-operative visit 1 week prior to the blepharoplasty procedure where photographs will be taken, consents will be signed, and questions answered.
 6 weeks after the blepharoplasty procedure, you will receive a free trial of Latisse, which has been FDA approved to improve the thickness and length of eyelashes.
 The aging process will continue, and you may want to repeat the procedure at some point in the future.
 However, depending on your health and other factors, an upper eyelid blepharoplasty can last on the order of 10 years.

 Smokers, diabetics, and patients on blood thinners are at increased risk of surgical complications because they heal more slowly.
 You should stop any blood thinners (aspirin, fish oil, Vitamin E, ibuprofen – see list) 2 weeks prior and limit alcohol intake.
 Arnica pellets will be provided to you, which will improve bruising.
 You should start taking 5 pellets, 3 times a day, beginning a week prior to surgery.
 You will eat as normal prior to surgery, and take your pre-operative antibiotics.
 Do not wear any makeup on the day of surgery.